expo/expo/packages/expo-notifications/README.md

 1. Title of notification.
 2. Notification message.
-3. Addition object for your data which you will receive later.
+3. Addition string which you will receive later.
+You can use it to send your additional data.
 4. Id of category.
 5. Should sound be played when notification is displayed (false by default).
 6. Currently noop.